 It may sound counter-intuitive given the whole missiles thing, but Israel is safe – at least for tourists.
 Statistically, crime is actually very low (possibly due to the high prevalence of assault rifles) and regarding my personal wellbeing (muggings, thefts, surprise wet willies, etc.), I never felt concerned

-That said, there still is that whole missiles thing… You should always be travelling with insurance and that goes double for going to Israel, especially if you’ll be getting off the beaten track (and in certain cardinal directions i.e. any of them).
+That said, there still is that whole missiles thing… You should always consider travelling with insurance and that goes double for going to Israel, especially if you’ll be getting off the beaten track (and in certain cardinal directions, i.e. any of them).